So everyone was happy to know that Bella is not so easily gullible,

 "We all have an early start tomorrow, and I for one am exhausted," she declared through an undisguised yawn.
 "There are fresh linens on the beds upstairs.
 I love you all," she kissed each woman on the cheek, and turned toward her bedroom, "goodnight."

-Bella tried to stay awake while she waited for Edward to come back and climb through her window, but she was truly quite fatigued, and found herself startled awake some time later by a tapping on her window.
+Bella tried to stay awake while she waited for Edward to come back and climb through her window, but she was truly quite fatigued, and found herself startled awake some time later by a tapping on the glass.
 She glanced at her clock and discovered that it was nearly two am.

-"What took so long?" she asked as she helped him to wriggle through the window.
+"What took so long?" she asked as she helped him to wriggle inside.

 "Goodnight, my almost husband."